NagihanDerman/filmsitesi/README.md

 ## Film Sitesi

-- Html kullanildi
+- Designed using HTML and CSS.

-- Css kullanildi
+- Designed with a responsive layout.

 ## Gif